FernandoDaumichen/OOPMilestoneProject/readme.md

 - Modified fakeDB.ts
 - Modified user.interface.ts
 - Modified post.controller.ts
-- Got the routes all working using the modified fakeDB.ts
+- Got the routes all working using the mockauthentication

 Fernando Daumichen: I worked on the following tasks: